harrycresswell/practicalhugo.com/content/changelog/22-02-09-curriculum-sticky-form.md

 ### Changes

 - Site logo in sitehead moved to left and site title hidden for all but screen readers
-- Sign up form now sticky on larger devices
+- Sign up form now sticky on larger devices and includes first name input, also removed button down link

 ### Bug fixes & improvements

 - Callout now takes an optional icon, also added missing box shadow
-- Replaced missing paragraph spacing on generic single pages, like [thanks](/thanks), etc.
+- Replaced missing paragraph spacing on generic single pages, like [thanks](/thanks), etc